 To achieve this, we have a unique funding model in place and raise funds from three main sources:

-1. The Better Cotton Platform and Membership fees
+1. The BCI Platform and Membership fees

 3. Grant-making foundations and institutional donors